 This post may contain affiliate links which won’t change your price but will share some commission.
 Full Disclosure Policy.

 This super easy stuffing recipe combines bread, onions, celery, fresh herbs, and stock and is SUPER delicious!
-Skip the box, and make your own!
+Skip the boxed stuffing, and make your own homemade stuffing!

-I love the holidays, and I won’t deny that I am ALL about the side dishes at both Christmas and Thanksgiving Dinner.
-Green beans, mashed potatoes, gravy, sweet potatoes, roasted brussels sprouts, cranberry sauce and my favorite stuffing are ALL on my plate before turkey or ham gets a look in.
+I love a good holiday meal, and I won’t deny that I am ALL about the side dishes at both Christmas and Thanksgiving Dinner.
+Green beans, mashed potatoes, gravy, sweet potato casserole, roasted brussels sprouts, cranberry sauce and my favorite stuffing are ALL on my plate before turkey or ham gets a look in.
 Oh, and dinner rolls!!

-While the stuff that comes from the grocery store in bags and boxes is just fine – I REALLY love this stuffing.
+While the stuff that comes from the grocery store in bags and boxes is just fine – this really is the best stuffing recipe.
 It turns non-stuffing lovers into stuffing fiends.
 The first time I served this to people, I was sorry I hadn’t doubled the recipe!

 Nope!
 I mean, you can take your bread cubes and dry them out in the oven on a baking sheet if you wish – but I have done it fresh, stale, and dried – and can tell you, the only difference I make is the amount of chicken broth I use.